Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 #### Gravity Rift <a name="GravityRift"></a>
 <!-- > Change from base SA: Modified the wording of the first Gravity Rift effect to say it costs less movement to go through, instead of saying ships moving through it gain movement.
 Effects that give movement to ships while they are moving are bad because they create causality issues: the ship can move (has enough movement) only if it is already moving (to get the bonus movement), which it can only do if it has enough movement... -->

-> Change from base SA: Changed the wordings so they work and solve most rule questions without altering the base meaning.
+> Change from base SA: I modified the wordings so that they work and solve common rule questions.
+The effects are the same however.
 > * "gain +1 movement" -> "does not cost a movement point".
 Reason: Since only ships that can reach the destination system can move, having effects that give bonus movement to ships that are already moving is backward since they only work if the ship is already moving, i.e. if its movement value was high enough to reach its destination.
 The correct way to word it is to say that the trajectory costs less movement points to follow than it normally would.
 > * "[facilitated movement] when moving through this system in a non-straight line" -> "[facilitated movement] unless entering and leaving through opposite edges of the tile".
 Reason: When you think about it, nothing in the rules says anything about the trajectories of ship inside a system.
 The correct way to word it without introducing definitions is to rely on the physical aspects of the components (the "edges" of the "tile").
 Also, this wording makes it clear than the bonus facilitation also applies when using a wormhole present inside the Gravity Rift.